dwarvesf/playground/Engineering/Data/buckets-on-apache-hive.md

 ---
-tags: engineering/data, mapreduce, distributed, hadoop, apache-hive, hdfs, partitions, buckets
+tags:
+- engineering/data
+- mapreduce
+- distributed
+- hadoop
+- apache-hive
+- hdfs
+- partitions
+- brainery
+title: Buckets on Apache Hive
+description: With the understanding about partitions, the benefits of partitions and how to work with partitions from the article Partitions on Apache Hive, we are going to see a couple of potential problems that we may see with partitions, especially, with dynamic partitions.
+And, of course, how to address them using buckets.
 author: Dung Ho
 github_id: dudaka
 date: 2022-12-10
+authors:
+  - Dung Ho
+menu: playground
+type: brainery
 icy: 10
 ---

-With the understanding about partitions, the benefits of partitions and how to work with partitions from the article [[Partitions on Apache Hive]], we are going to see a couple of potential problems that we may see with partitions, especially, with dynamic partitions.
+With the understanding about partitions, the benefits of partitions and how to work with partitions from the article [Partitions on Apache Hive](https://brain.d.foundation/Engineering/Data/Partitions+on+Apache+Hive), we are going to see a couple of potential problems that we may see with partitions, especially, with dynamic partitions.
 And, of course, how to address them using buckets.
 In this article, we'll discuss about:
 - What are buckets?
 - The differences between buckets and partitions.
 - The benefits of using buckets in Hive.